dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 export default class Worker extends WidgetBase<WorkerProperties>
 ```

 The `WorkerProperties` interface adds two new optional properties that we'll be able to use.
-Now that these are available, let's use them to make the name of the worker dynamic.
+Now that these are available, let's use them to make the name of the worker controlled.

 {% instruction 'Inside of the render method, add the following code to create some local constants for the first and last names:' %}